UmmH3/malaria-health/README.md

 • NULL HYPOTHESIS(H<sub>0</sub>): No significant trend in malaria incidence decrease

 •  ALTERNATIVE HYPOTHESIS|(H<sub>1</sub>): malaria incidence has decreased due to interventions over time

+•  VALIDATION: THe Mann-Kendall test is used to find out if there is a trend in the decrease of incidence over the years.
+This will help give better understanding into cause for decrease either climate,weather or better surveillance method.

+•  OUTPUT:
+Trend: no trend

+P-value: 0.15961031455633856

+Fail to reject H₀: No significant decreasing trend in malaria incidence.

+• CONCLUSION:

 # **Hypothesis 3**:  Using ARIMA(AutoRegressive Integrated Moving Average)
 Time series forecasting checks if future malaria incidence can be predicted in Nigeria